 Schedule Your Tummy Tuck Consultation

 If you’re interested in learning more about a tummy tuck procedure, schedule your consultation with board-certified plastic surgeon Dr. Douglas Cusick today by calling 913-661-0202.
+You can also click here to send us an Email Contact Form, and our talented staff will help you set up your appointment.
 We serve patients in Leawood, KS and nearby areas of Kansas City, Kansas and Missouri.